-In addition, if needed, students will complete the CITI training and the Conflict of Interest (COI) form; and obtain IRB approval if the Capstone involves human subjects, analysis of materials originating from human subjects, or data obtained from people (TJU or elsewhere).
-The Jefferson Office of Human Research has detailed instructions on uploading IRB forms.
+In addition, students will complete the Collaborative Institutional Training Initiative (CITI Program) and the Conflict of Interest (COI) form; and obtain Institutional Review Board (IRB) approval if the Capstone involves human subjects, analysis of materials originating from human subjects, or data obtained from people (TJU or elsewhere).
+The Jefferson Office of Human Research Protection has detailed instructions on uploading IRB forms.